TAX DEBT RELIEF OPTIONS – Pennsylvania Department of REvenue

 Offer in Compromise

-Pennsylvania Department of Revenue does not have an Offer in Compromise program that allows taxpayers to settle their PA-DOR outstanding tax debt for a lesser amount due to a lack of ability to pay.
-But, the DOR does have the Board of Appeals Request for Compromise.
+Pennsylvania Department of Revenue does have an Offer in Compromise program that allows taxpayers to settle their PA-DOR outstanding tax debt for2 reasons.

 Penalty Relief